rafcristina/rafcristina/README.md

 ### Hi there 👋.
 Welcome to my profile!

-- 🔭 I’m currently working as iOS
+- 🔭 I’m currently working as an iOS developer.
 - 🌱 I’m currently learning CI/CD.

 ### Github Stats